tmobile/magentaA11y/_checklist-native/checkbox.md

   - CheckBox Class
   - Announced as "checkbox"
 - **Android Compose**
   - Simple checkbox composable.
-Alternatively use `Row` composable and `toggleable` grouped with `Checkbox`.
+  - Alternatively use checkbox composable in combination with `Row` and `toggleable(role = Role.Checkbox)`.
 Code example above.
   - Announced as "checkbox"

 ### Groupings